mozilla-releng/mozilla-linux-pkg-manager/README.md

 docker build -t $IMAGE_NAME .
 ```

-This command builds a Docker image with the tag specified in `$IMAGE_NAME`, based on the instructions in your Dockerfile.
+This command builds a Docker image with the tag specified in `$IMAGE_NAME`, based on the instructions in the Dockerfile.

 ### Running the Docker Container